 Lemons and garbage disposals get along quite well together.
-Lemons -- both the rind and the juicy fruit portion -- are good for cleaning disposals.
+Lemons — both the rind and the juicy fruit portion — are good for cleaning disposals.
 Not only will the citrus in the lemon help remove particles that can clog and muck up a disposal, but it will leave your sink and disposal smelling lemony fresh.

-Lemons to Freshen and Clean a Garbage Disposal
+Lemons Clean a Garbage Disposal

-Lemon Pulp and Rinds to Clean the Disposal Opening
+Leftover Lemon Cleans the Disposal Opening

 The next time you make fresh lemonade or use lemons for a culinary project, mash the lemon rind (yellow-side up) around the opening of the sink and rubber flap area as if you were using a sponge.
 The rind and any pulp left on it will help degrime the opening of the disposal.
 To get rid of the dirty rind, simply chop it up in the disposal, which, as you know now, will help clean and freshen it as well.

 Ice and Lemon Cleaning Method

 Toss a handful of ice cubes into the disposal.
-This is a wonderful project if you have an ice maker in your fridge and haven't used any of the cubes in a while -- you can clear out the old, not-so-fresh cubes and put them to good use.
+This is a wonderful project if you have an ice maker in your fridge and haven't used any of the cubes in a while — you can clear out the old, not-so-fresh cubes and put them to good use.
 Add a lemon or part of a lemon.
 Old, past-their-prime lemons are fine for this project.
 Run the sink's cold water over the disposal opening, turn on the disposal and let it grind.
-Lemon juice will also work in place of the lemon -- this is ideal if you have old lemon juice in the fridge.
+Lemon juice will also work in place of the lemon — this is ideal if you have old lemon juice in the fridge.

 Ice Cube, Salt and Lemon Method

-If your disposal odors are ominous and you suspect there is buildup on the blades, pour a couple tablespoons of salt down the disposal, add five or six ice cubes and half a lemon (or whatever lemon portions you have around the house -- lemon juice will work once again as well).
+If your disposal odors are ominous and you suspect there is buildup on the blades, pour a couple tablespoons of salt down the disposal, add five or six ice cubes and half a lemon (or whatever lemon portions you have around the house — lemon juice will work once again as well).
 Run the sink's cold water, then turn on the disposal.
 As an added bonus if your sink needs a little cleaning, first sprinkle some salt in a damp sink, rub a cut lemon over it to scrub a bit, then throw the salt/lemon combination down the disposal with some ice cubes.